sproutcore/build-tools/README.md

       localOnly: true
     };

-Now, create the following file named `sc_config` in the `apps/my_project` directory:

-    BT.MyProject = BT.AppBuilder.create({
-      path: dirname()
-    });
+### Run the server

 You should now be ready to run the server.
 From the top directory of your project run:

     ./node_modules/sproutcore/bin/sproutcore

-_**Note:** You will be prompted to install X11 if you are on a Mac because Sproutcore uses the cairo library for slicing.
+_**Note:** On OS X, you will be prompted to install X11 because the new build tools uses the cairo library for slicing.
 You must install it to continue and then rerun this command.
 The prompt should provide a link to a page with more information, but you can currently get it from http://xquartz.macosforge.org/landing/_

 Once installed, visit [http://localhost:8080/](http://localhost:8080/) and click the link to load your app!